ucsb/campus-cloud-docs/docs/gcp/tagging.md

 ## Resource Manager Tags

 Tags are bound to your **project**, not to individual resources.
-Most are set at project creation by the Vending Machine.
+Most are set at project creation by the Cloud Team's provisioning automation.
 The 6 owner-settable tags can be changed by project owners at any time.

 ### Owner-Settable Tags